raix/vscode-perl-debug/readme.md

 ### Credits

-Credits goes to for making an awesome editor and a nice getting started mock debugger: [https://github.com/Microsoft/vscode-mock-debug.git](https://github.com/Microsoft/vscode-mock-debug.git)
+Credits goes to Microsoft for making an awesome editor and a nice getting started mock debugger: [https://github.com/Microsoft/vscode-mock-debug.git](https://github.com/Microsoft/vscode-mock-debug.git)

 ### Disclaimer

 I'm in no way a perl expert - if you find bugs in the vs / perl debugger integration or want to contribute with code please don't hesitate.

+It's not yet full featured,

+Todo:
+* settings
+* battle test
+* autocomplete?
+* syntax check?

 Kind regards